ARyaskov/IohTee/packages/wraptso/README.md

 Machinomy Wraptso is a TypeScript wrapper for [Truffle Contract](https://github.com/trufflesuite/truffle).

 :exclamation:
-Please, pay attention, this package is the part of [Machinomy Lerna Monorepo](https://github.com/machinomy/machinomy) and it's intended to use with other monorepo's packages.
+Please, pay attention, this package is the part of [Machinomy Monorepo](https://github.com/machinomy/machinomy) and it's intended to use with other monorepo's packages.

 :no_entry: You **should not** git clone this repository alone